yongchunli-13/Sparse-PCA/README.md

 To be specific, the implementations of SDP relaxation (8) is available in the "sdp_rel_eight.py" file.\
-The implementations of SDP relaxation (13) is available in the "sdp_rel_thirteen.py" file\
+The implementations of SDP relaxation (13) is available in the "sdp_rel_thirteen.py" file.\
+The implementations of SDP relaxation (16) is available in the "sdp_rels.py" file.\
+Lastly, we compare the proposed SDP relaxations with SDP relaxation (17) whose implementation is also available in the "sdp_rels.py" file.

 ## Datasets